FerranMarin/axie-scholar-utilities/README.md

 (15 * 30) + (7 * 25) = 625 SLP

 The more you breed at once, the cheaper it gets per axie.
-Be careful with the max ammount of tx per account!
+Be careful with the max amount of tx per account!
-You can breen using multiple accounts and pay the fee with another one.
+You can breed using multiple accounts and pay the fee with another one.
 More instructions, in the [wiki](https://ferranmarin.github.io/axie-scholar-utilities/),

 # Roadmap